 Client suitability: Investors should be adventurous risk, seeking to achieve fixed annual returns generated from this US property investment.
 Specific Risks with this type of offshore unregulated investment scheme (UIS) are detailed in the appendix and include but are not limited to changes in government policy concerning foreign investment within the United States and changes to tax law or interpretation.
+In addition, as this is a USD (United States Dollar) investment, a currency risk is apparent and investors may achieve reduced returns when converted back to sterling.
 Investors should be able to commit money to this investment for a minimum of two years, or more if necessary.

 This investment is non FCA regulated and has no recourse to the financial Services Compensation Scheme.
 Individual investors should consider carefully whether this investment is suitable for them in light of personal circumstances and financial resources available to them.